Configuration Guidelines for Active/Passive HA

 - If required, configure encryption on the HA1 link (for communication between the HA peers) on both firewalls.

-- Based on the combination of HA1 and HA1 Backup ports you are using, use the following recommendations to decide whether you should enable heartbeat backup:HA functionality (HA1 and HA1 backup) is not supported on the management interface if it's configured for DHCP addressing (IP Typeset toDHCP Client), except for AWS.
+- Based on the combination of HA1 and HA1 Backup ports you are using, use the following recommendations to decide whether you should enable heartbeat backup:HA functionality (HA1 and HA1 backup) is not supported on the management interface if it's configured for DHCP addressing (IP Typeset toDHCP Client).
+The exceptions are AWS and Azure, where the management interface is configured as DHCP Client and it supports HA1 and HA1 Backup links.

 - HA1: Dedicated HA1 portHA1 Backup: Dedicated HA1 portRecommendation:Enable Heartbeat Backup